Narara railway station

 Narara railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the northern Central Coast suburb of Narara opening on 15 August 1887.

-Platforms & services
+Platforms and services

 Narara has two side platforms.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
 Peak-hour services travel from Central to Wyong via the North Shore line.

 Transport links

-Busways operate two routes via Narara station:
+Busways operates two bus routes via Narara station, under contract to Transport for NSW: